yaroslav2k/spbu-anticheat-project/README.md

 Visit https://localhost/admin and login via credentials mentioned in `frontier/db/seeds.rb`.

+### (bonus) Mistral AI integration

+See this [README](detector/src/main/java/ru/spbu/detector/mistral/README.md) for details.

 ## API

-Currenly there are ways of interacting with the system: web UI and RESTful HTTP API.
+Currently there are ways of interacting with the system: web UI and RESTful HTTP API.

 ### HTTP API